OPPORTUNISTS AND )

 - And pulling it all together: How can we fix the problem?

 The result is a big book that takes a big publisher to pull it off.
 So Dutton (an imprint of Penguin USA) published The True Stella Awards: Honoring real cases of Greedy Opportunists, Frivolous Lawsuits, and the Law Run Amok by Randy Cassingham.
-Randy was allotted 288 pages, but he couldn't stop without telling the whole story: the final book is 352 pages.
+I was allotted 288 pages, but I couldn’t stop without telling the whole story: the final book is 352 pages.

 Be Part of the Solution

 And you can order the book right now.
-It's available for order for your Amazon Kindle here, or you can get a first edition hardcover autographed by the author from his order site.
+It’s available for order for your Amazon Kindle here, or you can get a first edition hardcover hand autographed by me from my shopping cart.

 Submitted by: